lukaszmadrzynski/Website-Update/content/pages/destinations/jade-dragon-snow-mountain-ecotours.md

-      occasional rain showers are possible, summer brings a vibrant green to the lower slopes, offering a refreshing escape from the city heat and stunning contrasts against the snow-capped peaks, best experienced in the tranquility of the less-visited areas we explore.#####
+      occasional rain showers are possible, summer brings a vibrant green to the lower slopes, offering a refreshing escape from the city heat and stunning contrasts against the snow-capped peaks, best experienced in the tranquility of the less-visited areas we explore.

-      **Autumn (September - November)**Crystal-Clear Views and Golden Hues on Hidden Paths: ExampleWith clear, azure skies and comfortable temperatures, autumn is considered the prime time for breathtaking panoramic views of the mountain and its surroundings, particularly spectacular from our carefully chosen, less crowded vantage points.
+      Autumn (September - November)Crystal-Clear Views and Golden Hues on Hidden PathsWith clear, azure skies and comfortable temperatures, autumn is considered the prime time for breathtaking panoramic views of the mountain and its surroundings, particularly spectacular from our carefully chosen, less crowded vantage points.

-      Winter (December - February)A Winter Wonderland of Snow-Dusted Peaks Off the Beaten Track: Witness the mountain transformed into a magical winter wonderland, with snow dusting even the lower slopes, creating a truly spectacular scene – an experience best savored away from the main tourist areas (note: higher altitudes will be very cold).</div>
+      Winter (December - February)A Winter Wonderland of Snow-Dusted Peaks Off the Beaten TrackWitness the mountain transformed into a magical winter wonderland, with snow dusting even the lower slopes, creating a truly spectacular scene – an experience best savored away from the main tourist areas (note: higher altitudes will be very cold).</div>